 In California, the number of Child, Family, and School Social Workers is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Child, Family, and School Social Workers are expected to increase by 14.5 percent, or 4,500 jobs between 2014 and 2024.

-In San Diego County, the number of Child, Family, and School Social Workers is expected to grow slower than average growth rate for all occupations.
-Jobs for Child, Family, and School Social Workers are expected to increase by 15.0 percent, or 380 jobs between 2012 and 2022.
+In San Diego County, the number of Child, Family, and School Social Workers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Child, Family, and School Social Workers are expected to increase by 16.4 percent, or 270 jobs between 2014 and 2024.